 - Hostels Not just for young travelers, hostels range from quiet digs to party central.

-- Lodges Ranging from rustic to high-end, these are good places to commune with nature, mostly in jungle or highland locations.
+- Lodges Ranging from rustic to high-end; good places to commune with nature.

 The cost of accommodations varies from country to country.
-Nicaragua, Honduras and Guatemala are the cheapest countries, while Mexico, Belize, Panama and Costa Rica (and many beach destinations) are more expensive.
+Nicaragua, Honduras, El Salvador and Guatemala are the cheaper countries, while Mexico, Belize, Panama and Costa Rica (and many beach destinations) are more expensive.
 Features such as a private bathroom, hot water and air-con will drive up the price.

-Reservations are necessary in tourist areas during peak season, particularly during Semana Santa (Easter Week) and the week between Christmas and New Year, when locals are also traveling around the region.
+Reservations are necessary in tourist areas during peak season, particularly during Semana Santa (Holy Week, preceding Easter) and the week between Christmas and New Year, when locals are also traveling around the region.

-Prices do change; use any prices listed as a gauge only.
+Prices do change; use prices listed by Lonely Planet as a gauge only.

 If you plan on camping, it's best to bring your own gear.
 Organized campgrounds aren’t common.
 Facilities at campgrounds vary widely, so make sure you know ahead of time if fire pits, latrines and water will be available.